Plumsail/forms-docs/Public/how-to/provision-api.rst

     *   -   Method/Property
         -   Description/Examples
     *   -   **Css**
-        -   Contains string with CSS code for the form.
+        -   Gets or sets CSS code for the form.

             |